Montgomery will loosen pandemic restrictions on businesses; Baltimore will not

 Montgomery County Executive Marc Elrich (D) said the timing of Hogan’s order was “unfortunate” and caused the county to gut a more moderate reopening plan.
 Elrich added that the county is taking a phased approach to lifting restrictions to monitor the effect that the changes will have on case rates and also allow more residents to be vaccinated.

-Montgomery’s phased proposal breaks with neighboring jurisdictions like Howard and Anne Arundel counties, which have opted largely to adopt Hogan’s executive order, which lifts capacity limits on most businesses starting Friday at 5 p.m.
+Montgomery’s phased proposal breaks with neighboring jurisdictions like Howard and Anne Arundel counties, which have opted largely to adopt Hogan’s executive order, which lifted capacity limits on most businesses starting Friday at 5 p.m.

 But Baltimore opted Friday for a stricter approach than Montgomery.
 Mayor Brandon M. Scott signed an order Friday to extend current restrictions, including a 25 percent capacity limit on churches, gyms and retail establishments.